 Embark on a career doing meaningful work with, or on behalf of, youth.
 With its dual emphasis on rigorous academic preparation and innovative skill-building, this program prepares graduates for careers in both the private and nonprofit sectors.
 You'll learn how to evaluate the effectiveness of existing social innovations for youth, and collaborate with a team to design new ones.
 You'll also gain critical conceptual and practical skills in the development, implementation and evaluation of youth programs and policies.

-The Curry School offers several certificate programs, course series, endorsements, and other opportunities for learning and professional development outside of an academic degree.
+The UVA School of Education and Human Development offers several certificate programs, course series, endorsements, and other opportunities for learning and professional development outside of an academic degree.
 Search for non-degree options to explore the benefits and requirements of individual programs.

-The Curry School offers several options for undergraduate students.
+The School of Education and Human Development offers several options for undergraduate students.
 Each program include significant field experience, where students engage with real people and gain practical, hands-on experience.
-If you are looking to jump-start your role in making an impact on your community, we invite you to join the Curry School of Education as an undergrad.
+If you are looking to jump-start your role in making an impact on your community, we invite you to join the School of Education and Human Development as an undergrad.

 Master of Education